NFL Trade Rumors: Green Bay Packers Are Now Considered Most Likely Destination For Khalil Mack

 — OddsShark (@OddsShark) August 18, 2018

 As Sports Illustrated noted before the team’s first preseason game, a trade is looking to be an increasingly likely outcome, with Mack likely finding a new team before the season begins.
-The holdout has already been very costly for Mack, with ESPN noting that he was slapped with a $814,000 fine for not reporting to the team’s training camp and missing the first preseason game.
+The holdout has already been very costly for Mack, with ESPN noting that he was slapped with an $814,000 fine for not reporting to the team’s training camp and missing the first preseason game.

 It’s likely that the Oakland Raiders would have a very high asking price for the NFL Defensive Player of the Year, as they don’t have to give him up for anything if they choose to force his hand.
 That could make a difficult proposition for teams not willing to part with a high draft pick for a player who will be a free agent at the end of the season anyway.
 Regardless, there have been a number of teams connected to Mack, with ESPN beat reporter Rich Cimini noting that the Jets could be very interested.